felipeat07/daltoolbox/README.md

 ## Installation

-You can install the stable version of dal from CRAN with:
+You can install the stable version of DAL Toolbox from CRAN with:

 ``` r
 install.packages("daltoolbox")
 ```

-You can install the development version of dal from [GitHub](https://github.com/) with:
+You can install the development version of DAL Toolbox from [GitHub](https://github.com/) with:

 ``` r